katefengx/power-outage-prediction/_site/README.md

 # Assessment of Missingness
 ## NMAR Analysis

-The column `'CUSTOMERS.AFFECTED'` is likely to be NMAR because its missingness does not depend on other columns.
-The missingness of this column is dependent on how each company records the number of customers affected, as the `'CUSTOMERS.AFFECTED'` column is an aggregate of multiple companies.
-Different companies could have different standards for recording their number of customers affected.
+The column `'CUSTOMERS.AFFECTED'` is likely NMAR because its missingness does not depend on other columns.
+Instead, the missingness of this column depends on how each company records the number of customers affected, as **this column aggregates data from multiple companies.** Variations in reporting standards, such as differing thresholds for what constitutes an affected customer or inconsistencies in data collection methods, could lead to systematic patterns of missingness.

-If we had the information on the standards of how each company records their data, this column could be MAR.
+However, if we had access to each company's recording standards, the missingness might be MAR rather than NMAR.

 ## Missingness Dependency
 There are various columns where there is missing data.
 We wanted to find out if the total electricity consumption, `'TOTAL.SALES'`, is dependent on the missingness in the electricity demand loss column, `'DEMAND.LOSS.MW'`.